dancosta154/Ames_Housing_Regression/README.md

 ![Screenshot](../main/graphics/ames_iowa.png)

-# Ames, Iowa House Cost Predictions
-## Regression Analysis
+## Regression Modeling: Predicting House Prices in Ames, Iowa

-#### Project Status: [Completed]

-## Project Obective
+### Project Obective
 The purpose of this project is to analyze and predict house prices in Ames, Iowa using a dataset which incorporates housing data from 2006 - 2010.

-## Project Description
+### Project Description
-I was hired by a Construction Firm based in Ames, Iowa, who is looking to invest in a new development.
-In order to feel confident in their potential future investment, they would first like to evaluate existing homes and their sale price, to be able to identify the types of house features that drive the cost of sale pricing in the area.
-As the Data Scientist hired for this contract, my intent is to analyze housing data for the years of 2006 - 2010, and build a predictive Linear Regression model to identify those features that correlate strongest with the sale price.
-In providing this scope of work, my intent is to reinforce their decision that including the features that I suggest, they will be able to build highly profitable homes.
+The objective for this analysis is to flush out which housing features have the most impact on the sales price of a house, and build a model to accurately predict the price.
+The modeling featured will include Ordinary Least Squares (OLS) Linear Regression models, Ridge, and Lasso.

+The success metric that will be used for this problem is the root mean squared error (RMSE).

-This project uses the [`train.csv`](../main/datasets/train.csv) dataset to train the model; however, the final dataset, which was generated from the [top performing model](../main/model_submissions/09_Model_leaderboard.ipynb), is titled [`model_nine_leaderboard.csv`](../main/clean_data/model_nine_leaderboard.csv), can be found in the clean_data folder.
+This project uses the [`train.csv`](../main/datasets/train.csv) dataset to train the model; however, the final dataset, which was generated from the [top performing model](../main/model_submissions/09_Model_leaderboard.ipynb), titled [`model_nine_leaderboard.csv`](../main/clean_data/model_nine_leaderboard.csv), can be found in the `clean_data` folder.
 Descriptions of the final dataset can found in the [`Data Dictionary`](../main/Data_Dictionary.md):

 ### File Structure